COMMITTAL PROCESS QLD

 YOU HAVE THE FULL BRIEF OF EVIDENCE, NOW WHAT?

 Once the defence has the brief of evidence, they will review it.
 As part of this process, the defence decides if they should cross-examine any witness or if they will make a “no case” submission.
 If the defence wants to cross-examine a witness or make a “no case submission”, this happens at a committal hearing.

 A committal hearing is a hearing in the Magistrates Court.
 One of the primary purposes of a committal hearing is to ensure an accused is not caught by surprise at trial.
 In some situations, a witness may not have given enough detail in their witness statement.
 The defence may want to know the answer to issues not mentioned in the witness’ police statement before the case goes to trial.
 A committal hearing allows the defence to ask a witness questions under oath so they know what the witness will say if the case goes to trial.

 Another purpose of a committal hearing is for a Magistrate to decide if there is sufficient evidence to put an accused on trial in the District or Supreme Court.

 The answer is “no“; not everyone has a committal hearing.

 WHO HAS A COMMITTAL HEARING WITH THE CROSS-EXAMINATION OF WITNESSES?

-The defence do not have a general right to cross examine witnesses at a committal hearing.
-There are only two ways witnesses will be required to attend court to be cross-examined:
+The defence has no general right to cross-examine witnesses at a committal hearing.
+There are only two ways witnesses will be required to attend Court to be cross-examined:

-If defence want to cross-examine a witness at a committal hearing they must write to the prosecution.
+If the defence wants to cross-examine a witness at a committal hearing, they must write to the prosecution.
 The defence must tell the prosecution: